 The above statements are intended to describe the general nature and level of work performed by people assigned to this job.
 They are not intended to be an exhaustive list of all responsibilities, duties and skills required of personnel so classified and employees may be required to perform other duties as assigned.

 SKILLS, KNOWLEDGE, AND ABILITIES

-- Ability to assess, evaluate, explain, teach, problem solve using critical thinking; and perform calculations within the scope of duties.
+- Attention to details; ability to assess, evaluate, explain, teach, problem solve using critical thinking and perform calculations within the scope of duties.

 The Veterans Benefits Administration (VBA) is the benefits division of the Department of Veterans Affairs.
 The VBA provides benefits divided...